I-40 Widening Project in Raleigh

 Eminent Domain Attorney for the I-40 Widening Project from Southeast Raleigh to Clayton

 In 2009, the NCDOT sought public input on improving traffic conditions on I-40 from I-440 (Exit 301) in Raleigh to N.C.
 42 (Exit 312) in Clayton.
 After subsequent meetings with state and federal agencies regarding design options, the project was approved.
 The I-40 Widening Project is part of a larger plan that would also improve interchanges along this section as well.
-The widening portion of the project is expected to begin in Fall 2018, followed by the interchange upgrades.
+The widening portion of the project began in Fall 2018, followed by the interchange upgrades.
 The NCDOT is currently evaluating several design options:

-A Diverging Diamond interchange for I-40/NC 42, in which two directions of traffic that are guided by traffic signals, pavement markings and concrete barriers, allow travelers to get onto the interstate faster and more safely.
+A Diverging Diamond interchange for I-40/NC 42, in which two directions of traffic that are guided by traffic signals, pavement markings, and concrete barriers, allow travelers to get onto the interstate faster and more safely.

 - A separate roadway that would run parallel to I-40 and allow merging traffic from NC 42 to exit at a single point instead of having to merge into the flow of through-traffic on I-40.

 NCDOT plans to widen 12 miles of I-40, from I-440 (Exit 301) in Raleigh to NC 42 West (Exit 312) in Clayton by adding two lanes in each direction.

 If you own land near this highway, it’s possible that your land might be acquired by the government under eminent domain.
 If you are contacted by a Right of Way or property appraisal agent, consult with an eminent domain attorney before signing any agreements.